Factbox: Countries rally round Lebanon after Beirut blast

 TUNISIA - Two planes carrying food and medical aid.
 The president said his country could treat up to 100 of the casualties in its hospitals.

-TURKEY - Has sent a medical team and supplies as well as a search and rescue team.
+TURKEY - Sent a medical team and supplies as well as a search and rescue team.
 Vice President Fuat Otkay said Turkey delivered 400 tonnes of wheat to Lebanon via the Turkish aid agency TIKA.
-Turkey has also mobilized a kitchen at a Palestinian refugee camp, according to humanitarian foundation IHH.
+Turkey also mobilised a kitchen at a Palestinian refugee camp, according to humanitarian foundation IHH.
+Otkay said on Saturday that Turkey is ready to help rebuild Beirut port and that Turkey’s Mersin port is ready to help Lebanon with customs clearance and warehousing services of large shipments.

-UAE - 30 tonnes of medical supplies were sent from the International Humanitarian City emergency aid hub in Dubai, news agency WAM said.
+UAE - Has sent 30 tonnes of medical supplies from the International Humanitarian City emergency aid hub in Dubai and the Emirates Red Crescent sent 40 tonnes of medical and food supplies, state media said.

 UNITED STATES - Pledged more than $17 million in initial disaster aid for Lebanon, the U.S. Embassy said on Friday.